pybites/challenges/01/README.md

-## Challenge 01 - Word Values Part I
+## Code Challenge 01 - Word Values Part I

 ### Calculate the (language) dictionary word that would have the most value in Scrabble